Super Bowl in Tampa creates ‘craziness’ outside, inside

 “We were pretty nervous about it,” said Goodman, who made the trip with his family from Greensboro, North Carolina.

-They arrived in Orlando on Friday and made the 90-minute drive to Tampa the following day to “check out the scene” and grab dinner.
-They took one look at all the maskless people and decided to drive back to Orlando.
+They arrived in Orlando on Friday and drove 90 minutes to Tampa the following day to “check out the scene” and grab dinner.
+They took one look at all the maskless people and decided to head back to Orlando.

 So they weren’t surprised to see similar issues in and around the stadium Sunday.
 They were ready for it, though.